Who is a Notary Public in Ontario? Services, Fees & Guide

-If you live or work in Ontario, chances are you will eventually need to sign an important document in front of an official witness.
-Maybe you are applying for a passport, buying property, swearing an affidavit for court, or sending paperwork overseas.
-In these situations, you will likely hear the term: Notary Public.
+If you live or work in Ontario, the chances are high that you will eventually need to sign an important document in front of an official witness.
+Whether you are applying for a foreign visa, buying a property, swearing an affidavit for court, or sending business paperwork overseas, you will likely hear the term Notary Public.

 Who Is a Notary Public?

-A Notary Public in Ontario is a legal professional appointed by the Attorney General of Ontario under the Notaries Act.
-Notaries have broad authority to verify signatures, certify true copies of documents, administer oaths and affirmations, and witness the execution of legal documents.
+A Notary Public in Ontario is a public official appointed by the Attorney General of Ontario under the Notaries Act.
+They are empowered to verify signatures, certify documents as true copies, and administer oaths.

 What a Notary Public Can Do in Ontario

-They cannot provide legal advice unless they are also acting as your lawyer.
+Note: A Notary Public cannot provide legal advice on the contents of your document unless they are specifically retained as your lawyer.

 How Notaries are Appointed

-• Must be licensed and in good standing with the Law Society of Ontario (LSO).
+• Must be licensed by the Law Society of Ontario (LSO).

 • Apply through Official Documents Services (ODS).

-• The appointment is for life, provided the lawyer/paralegal remains in good standing.
+• The appointment is typically for life, provided they remain in good standing with the LSO.

 In-Person Services